-Pictorial Wales - Nigel J Bevans - Welsh Country
+Pictorial Wales - Liam Olds - Welsh Country

-No county can make the most of a season quite like Pembrokeshire does.
-With 186 miles of coastal path surrounded by the turquoise marine filled waters, I am rather spoilt to be able to photograph this lovely place at every opportunity.
-Often the history of some of the places I visit here is more dramatic than the scenery itself with ancient archaeological sites, castles and slate quarries, which is just the tip of this abundantly historic place.
-Today’s coast is also a living record of changes through time – both natural and manmade.
-Sea levels in this area have risen and fallen over many years, creating islands and submerging forests.
+My name is Liam Olds and I am 25 years old.
+Since a child, I have been enthralled by the wonders of the natural world.
+Growing-up in the south Wales valleys, my fascination for natural history began on old coal tips.
+Spending many hours each day exploring my local colliery site, I became astonished by the diversity of wildlife right on my doorstep, much of which was going unnoticed by local people.
+The site became an almost personal nature reserve for me, a place where I could explore and indulge in nature.

-Check out pages 36-41 of the magazine for a selection of photography by Nigel J Bevans
+Check out pages 34-39 of the magazine for a selection of photography by Liam Olds

 Comments